-- 42.-(1) The competent authority must establish and maintain a register of declarations made by the authority under Article 50 of Directive 2006/88/EC. - (2) The register must be publicly available for inspection free of charge at all reasonable times and at such place as determined by the competent authority.
+- 45.-(1) The competent authority must establish and maintain a register of declarations made in relation to Scotland under Article 50 of Directive 2006/88/EC. - (2) The register must be publicly available for inspection free of charge at all reasonable times and at such place as determined by the competent authority.